 - Try not to spend more than 5% of your budget on things outside of payroll, benefits, and rent.

 - Try to avoid unnecessary scaling (hiring) early on.

 - Stay lean and only raise a big round of financing if you’re confident you’re on to product/market fit, “at which point you want to loosen the belt quickly (and raise capital)”

-- Work hard to avoid dipping below six months of cash in the bank (“Take cash balance plus the net of your receivables and payables to get "net cash".
+- Work hard to avoid dipping below six months of cash in the bank (“Take cash balance plus the net of your receivables and payables to get "net cash."
 Divide net cash by your monthly net burn rate as an approximation of how many months of cash you have”)

 - Have a good reason to explain why you’re asking a VC for a lot of money if you’re Net Burn Rate is low.

-- If you have a large amount of cash in the bank + an untapped credit line + a rapidly growing revenue line + large, supportive VCs + a reasonable valuation then you may consider keeping burn rate slightly higher than you might normally as a way of expanding your business while your competitors can't due to cash limitations.
+- If you have a large amount of cash in the bank + an untapped credit line + a rapidly growing revenue line + large, supportive VCs + a reasonable valuation, then you may consider keeping the burn rate slightly higher than you might normally as a way of expanding your business while your competitors can't due to cash limitations.

 Net Burn: Top Resources

 What’s The Right Burn Rate For Your Company?, Mark Suster, Managing Partner, Upfront Ventures

 Is my Startup Burn Rate Normal?, Danielle Morill, CEO and Co-founder at Mattermark